 Community Impact – Patient Success Stories

-A 47-year-old female had struggled with obesity most of her life and attempted various weight loss methods yet continued to experience difficulties.
-In 2013, she underwent gastric sleeve surgery which was initially been successful.
+A 47-year-old female had struggled with type 2 diabetes as well as obesity most of her life.
+She has attempted various blood sugar and weight loss management strategies, yet continued to experience difficulties.
+In 2013, she underwent gastric sleeve surgery which had initially been successful.
 However, she eventually gained the weight back.
 Upon visiting the Clinic, she met with our medical team who provided healthy lifestyle education and behavioral counseling, which included self-care improvements (physical exercise, weight loss, and nutrition management).
 Working closely with doctors, she lost almost sixty pounds in 18 months.
-The Patient recently received approval to take an effective weight loss medication called Victoza that helps lower her A1c (blood sugar over time), which should greatly aid her efforts.
-The supervised manner in which the Patient has slowly and consistently lost weight will likely help her to maintain a healthy bodyweight.
+The Patient recently received approval to take an effective diabetes medication that helps lower her A1c (blood sugar over time) in addition to weight loss, which should greatly aid her efforts.
+The supervised manner in which the Patient has slowly and consistently lost weight will likely help her to maintain a healthy body weight.
 The Clinic’s medical professionals provide ongoing medical support, counseling, and medications to help her throughout her weight loss journey.